-The Virginia Secretary for Health and Human Resources (SHHR) has proposed several top priority areas for agencies in the secretariat.
+The Virginia Secretary for Health and Human Resources (SHHR) has proposed several top priority areas and objectives for agencies in the secretariat.
 These priorities, which are aligned with the Governor's goals of maintaining a 21st century economy, promoting innovation and good government, and creating a healthy Virginia, include:

-- 1. Promoting strategies that encourage a culture of health through stable housing, access to high quality health care, and proper nutrition; - 2.
-Aligning Virginia's workforce to meet current and anticipated employer demands with career pathways and training solutions for dislocated, underemployed, and future workers; - 3.
-Developing a clear and consistent anti-poverty policy; - 4.
-Promoting strategies to improve nutritious options for Virginians in at-risk circumstances; - 5.
+- 1. Increase safe and stable living situations for children and families; prevent child abuse. - 2.
+Promoting strategies that encourage a culture of health through stable housing, access to high quality health care, and proper nutrition; - 3.
+Aligning Virginia's workforce to meet current and anticipated employer demands with career pathways and training solutions for dislocated, underemployed, and future workers; - 4.
+Developing a clear and consistent anti-poverty policy; - 5.
+Promoting strategies to improve nutritious options for Virginians in at-risk circumstances; - 6.
 Improving educational success in struggling schools in high poverty communities and expanding access to quality early education for all children.

-VDSS is addressing the above-mentioned priorities through the key performance measures (listed on page 4) and the following initiatives:
+VDSS is addressing the above-mentioned priorities through the key performance measures (listed on page 4) and the following initiatives and strategies:

-- Inter-Agency Partnership in Healthy Virginia: Expanding medical assistance eligibility requirements and outreach to several undergroups (e.g., uninsured children of state employees, individuals with severe mental illness); - Youth Homelessness: Working within an inter-agency task force to develop strategies to reduce homelessness among and improve other outcomes for youth who transition out of foster care; - Commonwealth Council for Childhood Success: Increasing the quality and accountability of early child care providers; - Supplemental Nutrition: Increasing participation of eligible Virginians, especially families with children, in the Supplemental Nutrition Assistance Program (SNAP);
+- Achieving Adoptions & Permanency from Foster Care: Recruiting more foster care and adoptive parents (including kin), using concurrent planning, and improving skills of child welfare front-line workers to increase permanent, family-based living arrangements for children in foster care and better outcomes for children and families who are served. - Enhanced Child Welfare Monitoring: Implementing new child welfare case review processes to improve the outcomes for children and families served by VDSS.

-- Eligibility Modernization/Technology Improvements: Modernizing information systems to: meet health system reform requirements, automate eligibility determination, enable data sharing, allow for customer authentication, and use an electronic document management system; - Data Analysis and Performance Management: Training state and local DSS staff to "manage by data" (i.e., enhance and expand knowledge and use of data to improve program performance); establishing a structured data governance process that uses input from stakeholder communities to address data quality; conducting research to identify root causes and to inform decision making regarding changes in policy and practice; and enhancing the ability of knowledge workers to access data, conduct analysis, and publish reports.
+- Inter-Agency Partnership in Healthy Virginia: Expanding medical assistance eligibility requirements and outreach to several underserved groups (e.g., uninsured children of state employees, individuals with severe mental illness). - Youth Homelessness: Working within an inter-agency task force to develop strategies to reduce homelessness among and improve other outcomes for youth who transition out of foster care. - Child Care and Early Childhood Development: Increasing the quality and accountability of early child care providers. - Failing Schools Communities: Partnering with other state agencies and local communities to provide technical assistance to struggling public schools in low-income communities in order to achieve better performance and student outcomes. - Strong Partnership with Community Action in Poverty-Elimination: With community and program data, transforming Community Action's Results-Oriented Management and Accountability (ROMA) in order to equip and align community action programs on eliminating the causes of poverty and to focus on community-level problem solving and systemic change. - Child Support Family Engagement Programs: Collaborating with courts and community partners to provide resources that assist parents in overcoming barriers that prevent them from meeting their child support obligations. - Supplemental Nutrition Assistance and Employment and Training Programs: Increasing participation of eligible low-income Virginians, especially families with children, in the Supplemental Nutrition Assistance Program (SNAP) while reducing dependency on public assistance by providing workforce training and job opportunities. - Eligibility Modernization/Technology Improvements: Modernizing state administrative client information systems to: meet health system reform requirements, automate eligibility determination, enable data sharing, allow for customer authentication, and use an electronic document management system.
+Includes modernizing both public assistance and child welfare information systems. - Data Analysis and Performance Management: Training state and local DSS staff to "manage by data" (i.e., enhance and expand knowledge and use of data to improve program performance); establishing a structured data governance process that uses input from stakeholder communities to address data quality; conducting research to identify root causes and to inform decision making regarding changes in policy and practice; and enhancing the ability of knowledge workers to access data, conduct analysis, and publish reports.